sahithi-narayanam/research-summarizer/README.md

 ## ✨ Features

 - 🔍 **Topic-Based Search**: Enter any topic (e.g., “neural networks”) and fetch related papers from arXiv.
-- 🧠 **AI-Powered Models**: Uses state-of-the-art NLP models (BART and LED) to generate summary for the selected paper that are both relevant and readable.
+- 🧠 **AI-Powered Models**: Uses state-of-the-art NLP models (BART and LED) to generate summaries that are both relevant and readable.
 - 📊 **Relevance Ranking**: Displays papers in an order based on topic relevance.
 - ⚡ **Clean, Responsive UI**: Built using React and Tailwind CSS for a fast and elegant user experience.
 - 🔗 **Direct Links to Papers**: Users can access the original paper via arXiv.